46th Circuit Court

 The mission of the drug court is to stop the abuse of alcohol and other drugs and related criminal activity.
-The judge, court administrator, prosecutor and defender, along with representatives from treatment provider agencies, law enforcement, probation services, and other community-based organizations work together to develop a plan for treatment and rehabilitation of chronic drug offenders.
+The judge, court administrator, prosecutor, and defender, along with representatives from treatment provider agencies, law enforcement, probation services, and other community-based organizations work together to develop a plan for treatment and rehabilitation of chronic drug offenders.
 Defendants have the right not to participate in the drug court but to remain instead on the criminal court docket and try the merits of their case.

 Otsego County Probate Court

-Technically, the term “probate” refers to the process of legally establishing the validity of a will.
-However, the Probate Court and judge has jurisdiction over a wide variety of matters.
-The Probate Court has exclusive jurisdiction in such matters as guardianships, commitment of mentally ill persons, as well as supervision of the administration of wills, estates, and trusts of deceased persons as well as emancipation of minors.
+Technically, the term "probate" refers to the process of legally establishing the validity of a will.
+However, the Probate Court and judge have jurisdiction over a wide variety of matters.
+The Probate Court has exclusive jurisdiction in such matters as guardianships, the commitment of mentally ill persons, as well as supervision of the administration of wills, estates, and trusts of deceased persons as well as emancipation of minors.

 Michigan Court of Appeals